firecakes/cakelandish/README.md

 ## How can I learn this project?
 [Check the GitHub wiki](https://github.com/firecakes/cakelandish/wiki) to get started and see screenshots of how the webpages look.

+Or, if you want to see an example of this project running in the wild, check out my instance here: https://cakelandish.firecakesworld.com

+My RSS feed is at `https://cakelandish.firecakesworld.com/feed.atom`.

 ## Dev Commands

 Auto format on save: